 If you prefer a private tour, on this tour you will sample food from the north part of Portugal, including a wine tasting.

 This large square is just a short walk from the Sao Bento Railway Station.
 Sitting in the center of the square is the Monument to King Peter IV.
-During our visit in 2023, this area was undergoing a massive restoration project, so it was completely surrounded by fencing.
+During our visit, this area was undergoing a massive restoration project, so it was completely surrounded by fencing.
 However, when it reopens, it should be a beautiful sight to see.

 From Liberdade Square, walk up Avenue dos Aliados to take a photo with the Porto sign.